So you’re not a morning person? I get it.

 7. And finally, don’t forget to appreciate the day

-And it’s so easy to let that tiredness get the better of us when our alarms go off in the morning and we’re just not ready yet.
+It’s very easy to let that tiredness get the better of us when our alarms go off in the morning and we’re just not ready yet.

 But we’d feel so much better about having to wake up if instead of being grumpy, we thought about how thankful we are that we woke up at all.